Samson-Ludo/samson-ludo/src/pages/index.md

-    content: I'm **Samson Okaludo,**  a software developer with several years of experience building websites and web applications for eCommerce business, financial institutions and e-learning companies and have worked with professionals form 6 different countries.
+    content: I'm **Samson Okaludo,**  a software developer with several years of experience building websites and web applications for eCommerce business, financial institutions and e-learning companies and have worked with professionals from 6 different countries.
 I'm a graduate of Eduonix E-Degree program in Full-stack JavaScript Development and a freeCodeCamper.
     image: ""